 - Damage from a motor vehicle.

 A dwelling is defined as the structure in which you live, as well as other structures that are attached to it, such as a garage or deck.
 Some exclusions to dwelling coverage include coverage for flood, earthquake and sewer back-ups (damaged caused from poor or no maintenance).
 Other structure coverage will cover unattached structures, such as tool sheds and detached garages.

 Personal property coverage is included to insure all your belongings inside your dwelling and other structures.
 There are two types of personal property coverage: those that reimburse you for the replacement cost for an item, and those that pay for its actual cash value.
 A replacement cost policy typically pays the dollar amount it will take to buy a new item at the time of a claim.
 An actual cash value policy provides coverage based on the current value of an item.
 It’s also important to know that personal property coverage usually has certain limits on what it will pay to replace an item or category of items.

 Liability coverage is the fourth included coverage in most homeowners policies.
 It protects homeowners when liable for third-party bodily injury or property damage.
 It generally will pay for legal expenses, injured party’s medical bills and lost wages as well as costs of repairing accidental damage to a third-party’s property.

 In addition to the above coverages, many carriers also offer optional and extended coverages to further cover your home and property.
-It is also common for homeowners to purchase a personal umbrella policy to raise coverage on your liability claims.

 Homeowners insurance can be bought for any type of home such as a condominium or mobile home.